argenisosorio/my-app/README.md

 -In the todo-list-example branch we can test a To Do list of task in React.

--In the two-components-example we can test a two components example.
+-In the two-components-example branch we can test a two components example.

+-In the another-single-components-example branch we can test another example of single components.

 -In the props branch we can test a two components example with props.